 US Highway 20 carries the second greatest amount of traffic.
-Its count is 920 vehicles daily on the east edge of Cherry County and 880 vehicles on the west side.
+It's count are 920 vehicles daily on the east edge of Cherry County and 880 vehicles on the west side.

 The greatest amount of traffic occurs around Valentine where US Highways 20 and 83 and Nebraska Highways 12 and 97 all come together.

-NE DOT IMPROVEMENTS
+NE DOT Improvements